danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 | An example of a given packet structure, the CRC is present and could be unknown. |
 </div>

-In this Read me file i will go over the following topics:
+I will be going over the following topics:

 1. Usage example (example mode and user mode).
 2. Requirements.